abehidek/nix-config/README.md

 - [ ] Understand better overlays and new nix flake commands.
 - [ ] Proper flake config for Raspberry Pi 400 (as a server) and WSL (as dev env).
 - [ ] Create some useful eww widgets.
+- [ ] Decrease the number of installed packages and RAM consumption

 ### Details